coderforlife/KmpGLDemo/library/kmpgl-core/README.md

-KMM-GL
+KMP-GL
 ======

 Module that provides multiplatform access to OpenGL ES.
 Supports Android and iOS but could support additional platforms as well.

 It aims to mimic a WebGLRenderingContext interface, although there are significant differences.
 See the `GLContext` class documentation for more information.

 On Android this wraps `GLSurfaceView`.
-On iOS this wraps `GLKView`.
+On iOS this wraps a custom Metal-ANGLE based `GLKView`.

-The main class is `GLContext` for OpenGL ES 2.0 (i.e. WebGL) support or `GLContext30` for OpenGL ES 3.0 (i.e. WebGL2) support.
+The main class is `GLContext` for OpenGL ES 2.0 (i.e. WebGL) support or `GLContext30` for OpenGL ES 3.x (i.e. WebGL2) support.
 Within those classes, all OpenGL functions are available but drop the `gl` prefix.
 The context object must be initialized on a specific platform.
 The initialization accepts many attributes during creation (e.g. `alpha` or `antialias` options).

 The context object creates and manages the view (i.e. canvas) instead of it being created outside of the class (use the `init()` or `initIfNeeded()` methods with a `GLPlatformContext` object that contains platform-specific data).